germal/OpenCVB/README.md

 -   Run the “PrepareTree.bat” script in the OpenCVB directory.

-The “PrepareTree.bat” script will download OpenCV, OpenCVSharp, librealsense, and Kinect4Azure from their respective GitHub locations and install them in the right locations of the OpenCVB tree.
+The “PrepareTree.bat” script will download OpenCV, librealsense, and Kinect4Azure from their respective GitHub locations and install them in the OpenCVB tree.
 In addition, the script will run the CMake command that sets up OpenCV, librealsense, and Kinect4Azure.
-The script will then open Visual Studio for each solution file.
-Build both the Debug and Release versions of each and then close each Visual Studio solution.
-It is recommended to use the Visual Studio “Build/Batch Build” menu entry.
+The script will then open Visual Studio for each solution file where the Debug and Release versions of each should be built with the “Build/Batch Build” menu entry.
+The download and CMake steps take about 20 minutes depending on the speed of the network connection.
+The Visual Studio builds should take about an hour depending on the speed of the machine.

 After all the packages have been built, then there is one environmental variable that needs to be set and it will depend on which version of OpenCV was just